victorm-lc/distributed-traces-example/multiagent_tracing/README.md

 # Cross-Platform Dual Tracing Pattern

+**⚠️ IMPORTANT LIMITATION**: As of LangSmith SDK 0.4.4, the replica functionality for distributed tracing has limitations.
+When using distributed tracing with `parent=headers`, traces will only appear in the parent's project, not in both the parent's and child's projects as intended.
+This is a known SDK limitation being addressed by the LangSmith team.

-This example demonstrates how to implement distributed tracing across multi-agent systems where:
+This example demonstrates the intended pattern for distributed tracing across multi-agent systems where:
 - Sub-agents are deployed on different platforms (FastAPI, AWS Lambda, etc.)
 - Each team needs visibility into their own traces
 - The platform team needs visibility into the complete workflow